-CLASS 3219.
+CLASS 1719.
 UNIT 2 - Knitting - Junior

 - Completed Heritage Arts e-Record presented in a sturdy binder/notebook.

 - B. Include the following information on the Heritage Arts page:

 - 1. Discuss yarn substitution

 - a.
 How do you determine to change yarns?

 - b.
 How do you adapt your stitches or pattern to different weights of yarn?

-- 2. List references used:

-- a.
-Juniors (8-10) one or two references

-- b.
-Intermediates (11-13) two or three

-- c.
-Seniors (14 & older) three or more

-- 3. Include the gauge used on your item.
+- Include the gauge used on your item.

 - If a pattern was used, secure a copy of the pattern to the e-Record.

-- C. One piece or a set of up to three coordinated pieces illustrating what was learned.
+- D. One piece or a set of up to three coordinated pieces illustrating what was learned.
 The skills demonstrated in the exhibit can utilize Stockinette and/or Garter stitch and must include at least one of the following:

-- 1. Lace work
+- Lace work

 - 2. Cable work

-- Color work
+- 3. Color work

-Ribbing is optional.
+- 4. Ribbing is optional